jkk/formative/README.md

  [:min-length 8 :password]]
 ```

 All validation specifications accept a key or sequence of keys.
 The message is always optional.
+Unless `:required` is used, all validations allow `nil` or blank.

 Built in validations: